 - LLM students concentrating in International Business Law who obtained their first law degree outside the US benefit from foundational courses: Legal Research and Writing I & II as well as Introduction to the US Legal System, which provides the background knowledge and basic skills needed to succeed in the US law school environment and in the global practice of law.

 A Maximum of Elective Courses: LLM students concentrating in International Business Law enroll in JD upper-level courses (see list of international business law related offerings below).

 Co-op: All LLM students in good academic standing spend a quarter (10–11 weeks) completing a full-time legal practice experience.
 Co-op is an integral part of the LLM curriculum – no less important than your 33 credits of course work.
 Northeastern has developed placement opportunities with law firms engaged in advocacy work, nonprofits, government agencies, community organizations, NGOs and other advocacy groups around the world.
 Where you do your co-op — where in the world and where within the profession — is up to you.
-The Assistant Director, Professional Development, Meredith Joseph, will work with you to define where you want to go on co-op and refine how you present your qualifications.
+The Associate Director, Professional Development, Meredith Joseph will work with you to define where you want to go on co-op and refine how you present your qualifications.
 Together, you will find the co-op opportunity that best meets your unique goals.

 Independent Research and Writing: LLM students concentrating in International Business Law identify a topic relating to international business law they are interested in exploring in the form of an independent research project and paper.
 A Northeastern law faculty member who shares your area of interest provides the necessary supervision, either in conjunction with a seminar or in the context of an independent study.
 If students complete a Co-op in the field of International Business Law then the independent research paper requirement is waived.
 Although students still have the opportunity to complete both a Co-op and research paper if desired.